Beacon Ave S & 15th Ave S Safety Project

 We’ve heard concerns about loss of parking for residents who rely on their car to get to work and possible displacement.
 Challenges along this stretch of the street include limited space to add parking.
 This is primarily due to the narrow street.
 There is also an existing ADA-accessible parking space to accommodate and steep side streets.

-Using data collected this summer and the concerns described above, we're drafting an on-street parking management plan with the residential community.
-This plan will be informed by the needs of the people that live in this area.
+Using data collected this summer and the concerns described above, we drafted an on-street parking management plan with the residential community.
+This plan was informed by the needs of the people that live in this area.
 The community includes Black, Indigenous, and People of Color (BIPOC) community members, multi-generational households, and people with limited on-street alternatives.
-The draft plan will be shared during the next phase of public engagement.

 Project Description